-[address] , which is [description of residence] available to Member for Member use for life or until permanent transfer to any other residence at Searstone including the Brittany Place Health Center ("Brittany Place" or the "Heal ith Center"), or until termination of this Agreement in accordance with Articles XI or X II.
+[address] , which is [description of residence] available to Member for Member use for life or until permanent transfer to any o ther residence at Searstone including the Brittany Place Health Center ("Brittany Place" or the "I Health Center"), or until termination of this Agreement in accordance with Articles XI or XII. ☐ Notwithstanding the foregoing, if the box preceding this sentence is checked. , Member and Provider acknowledge that who is one of the Members, will initially reside at Brittany Place, as such person 's residence, for life or until permanent transfer to any other residence at Searstone.